 The Village of Hilton Beach has many services like restaurants, accommodations, gift shops, a general store and a full-service marina.
 The two biggest events that take place here annually are the Hilton Beach Car Show which features about 100 original restored cars, and the Arts at the Dock.
 Another must is the Old Town Hall concerts which bring in some of the best Canadian musicians.

 Huron Shores includes the communities of Little Rapids, Sowerby, Dalton, Iron Bridge, Dean Lake and other historical hamlets.
-There are many outdoor adventures to enjoy here: fishing, hunting, cycling; and in winter snowmobiling, cross country skiing and snowshoeing.
-In the summer, there are many events and historic places to explore: Heritage Park Museum in Little Rapids, Iron Bridge Historical Museum, Fall Fairs, even the weekly Farmers Market.
+There are many outdoor adventures to enjoy here: fishing, hunting, cycling; and in winter snowmobiling, cross-country skiing and snowshoeing.
+In the summer, there are many events and historic places to explore: Heritage Park Museum in Little Rapids, Iron Bridge Historical Museum, Fall Fairs, and the weekly Farmers Market.